roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 ——Hurry up!
 Hurry up!
 Faster!

 That was when.
-Something soft came in contact with my lips—I snapped my eyes open in haste.
+Something soft came into contact with my lips—I snapped my eyes open in haste.
 Right before me, there was Yoshino's visage.
 Close enough for our eyelashes to brush each other...
 And her lips were resting upon mine.

-Parting her visage​ slightly away from my dazed lips, "This is the reply," _fu, fu,_ she said.
+Parting her visage​ slightly away from my dazed lips, "This is the answer," _fu, fu,_ she said.
 Whereafter,  questioned me again:—

 "Would you like a  _drop_?"

 I nodded greatly, she, then, placed the _drop_ by a hand in her mouth, and drew my chin  towards herself.
 The solid texture of the _drop_ proceed passing back and forth, enclosed within  our mouths...
-Sugary taste and pink fragrance, similar to a blossoms of sakura, kept its spread further and further  amidst both of our mouths... resulting in a full bloom.
+Sugary taste and pink fragrance, similar to a blossoms of sakura, kept its spread farther and farther  amidst both of our mouths... resulting a full bloom.